brendanm12345/Onboarding-Agents/README.md

 ## Architecture Overview

 ### 1. Recording & Transcription
+- Simultaneously:
   - Records user speech using OpenAI Whisper (segmented by pauses)
-- Captures DOM actions (clicks, typing, navigation) using Playwright
-- Takes screenshots at key moments for context
-- Merges into a unified, chronological transcript
+  - Generates playwright code to replicate the users exact actions using [Playwright Codegen](https://playwright.dev/python/docs/codegen)
+- LLM refactors and annotates the playwright code, grouping together atomic action seqences (i.e "add an item to the todo list") into functions
+- Refactored playwright code is a library of composable, learned sub workflows that can be retrieve at test-time
+  - Here is an example of the output of this step: [src/workflows/todo-app-trancript-2/refactored_workflow.py](src/workflows/todo-app-trancript-2/refactored_workflow.py)

-### 2. Skill Extraction
+### 2. Workflow Ingestion
-- Chunks transcripts with contextual headers/footers
-- Uses LLM to identify reusable skill sequences that are:
-  - Likely to be commonly used
-  - Static & atomic (minimal parameterization needed)
-- Extracts tuples of `(description, url, action_sequence)` (TBD)
+- Ingest new workflows, from the above step, into an existing knowledge base / libary of learned subworkflows
-- Stores in vector DBs, one per website/tool
+- Use store basic file system index or store in vector DBs

 ### 3. Skill Retrieval
 - Exposes API endpoint for agent to query